paulross/PythonExtensionPatterns/doc/sphinx/source/debugging/pyatexit.rst

         def dec(self):
             self.count -= 1

 What we would like to do is to count how many times ``inc()`` and ``dec()`` are called on *all* instances of these objects and summarise them when the Python process exits [#f1]_.

 There is an interpreter hook ``Py_AtExit()`` that allows you to register C functions that will be executed as the Python interpreter exits.
 This allows you to dump information that you have gathered about your code execution.

 -------------------------------------------
 An Implementation of a Counter
 -------------------------------------------

-First here is the module ``pyatexit`` with the class ``pyatexit.Counter`` with no intrumentation (it is equivelent to the Python code above).
+First here is the module ``pyatexit`` with the class ``pyatexit.Counter`` with no intrumentation (it is equivalent to the Python code above).
 We will add the instrumentation later:

 .. code-block:: c